 Got a few bucks which he then used to purchase and sell sweets to passengers at the bus terminus.

 A few points to note

-As if that is not enough, he spent his free time studying security breaches in the city and when he’d sold so many sweets and saved so much money to start his own security company; he rode on the idea.
+As if that is not enough, he spent his free time studying security breaches in the city, and when he’d sold so many sweets and saved enough money to start his own security company; he rode on the idea.

-I asked his advise for anyone who’d like to start a similar business and he said, “it doesn’t need so much money to start – you can always drop-ship but you will need to work hard on getting clients.”
+I asked his advice for anyone who’d like to start a similar business and he said, “it doesn’t need so much money to start – you can always drop-ship but you will need to work hard on getting clients to sell to.”